mlswg/mls-protocol/draft-ietf-mls-protocol.md

 described in {{credentials}}.

-The `capabilities` field indicates the protocol features that the client supports, including protocol versions, ciphersuites, credential types, non-default proposal types, and non-default extension types.
+The `capabilities` field indicates the protocol features that the client supports, including protocol versions, cipher suites, credential types, non-default proposal types, and non-default extension types.
 The following proposal and extension types are considered "default" and MUST NOT be
 listed: